email alerts

 Some experts have criticized Floristic Quality Assessment for a variety of reasons.
 Criticism can often be a good thing in science, as it may help develop and refine methods and models.
 While no tool is perfect for all uses, many land managers find FQI one of the most valuable tools for assessing ecologically-relevant changes to natural areas.

 One bottom line is: you can't conserve or restore health to an ecosystem if you see it as a green blur.
 You (or a partner) need to be able to identify the major plants – and to know what they mean.
-If you walk through a prairie or a woods and can recognize that large proportion of the plants you see are "conservatives" – then you know you're in a rare and special place.
+If you walk through a prairie or a woods and can recognize that large proportion of the plants you see are "high quality" or "significant" species – then you know you're in a rare and special place.

 For more details and references, see here and here and here.